appcypher/viper/NOTES.md

         ```

         StopIteration is expected to be returned rather than raised.
-        In the case of generators, returning nothing marks the end of an iteration.
+        In the case of generators, returning None marks the end of an iteration.

         - Iterables